pgaskin/BookBrowser/README.md

 # BookBrowser
 [![Build Status](https://travis-ci.org/geek1011/BookBrowser.svg?branch=master)](https://travis-ci.org/geek1011/BookBrowser)

-A easy-to-use tool to generate a web-based ePub and PDF ebook browser.
+An easy-to-use tool to generate a web-based ePub and PDF ebook browser.
 All you need to do is [download it](https://github.com/geek1011/BookBrowser/releases/latest) into the folder with your ebooks, and run it.
 There is also a [demo](https://bookbrowser-demo.geek1011.net/books/).

 ## Features
 - Multiple book formats
     - epub
     - pdf
+    - mobi (basic support)
 - Search
 - Advanced Search
     - Search any combination of fields